angea/corkami/asm/PE/readme.txt

 All these files are clean; however, they are hand-made and break the limits of the PE file format, so they might be detected as malicious or as corrupted files.

+check bin\test*.txt for the descriptions of each binary

 Ange Albertini
 @ange4771 (@corkami for news only)